Please report any technical problems to .

 String and List Processing in Snobol4.

-The book is in good used condition, hardcover, clean other than ex-library
+The copy is in good used condition, hardcover, clean other than ex-owner/

 1. pattern matching (examples, grammars and patterns, patterns as procedures, structuring data)